VidyavaVidyavati/Sales-Dashboard-Design/README.md

 ## ✅ Conclusion
 This Power BI Sales Dashboard successfully transforms raw data into strategic insights.
 It helps stakeholders monitor performance metrics, understand regional trends, identify best-selling products, and optimize delivery logistics.
 The interactivity via slicers enhances user experience, making this an excellent tool for both analysts and business leaders.

----

-## 📬 Contact

-**Author**: Vidyavati Khot
-Feel free to connect or reach out for collaboration or feedback.